Adventure Fundraising Resources

 We’ve compiled years of adventure fundraising tips, ideas, initiatives, and templates so that you can draw on others’ past experiences as you strive to reach your fundraising goal.
 Click here to access the Guide.

 Helping your donors to connect with your adventure fundraising campaign and the overall mission of Big City Mountaineers is crucial.
 Click here to find photos, videos, flyers, stories, and testimonials to help you share a compelling story.

 Social media platforms like Facebook, Instagram, and Twitter can be incredibly powerful agents for connecting with your personal network of friends and family… the people most likely to support your adventure fundraising campaign.
 We are overhauling our collection of posts, but you can start with this small selection of content for now.

 Feeling stuck on how to put your adventure campaign and how it relates to supporting youth programming with Big City Mountaineers into words?
 We’ve got you covered.
 You’ll also find important forms to help your donors get involved by clicking here.

-SFS trips are physically challenging and require a relatively high level of fitness.
-The guide service in charge of your SFS trip can offer guidance around developing a training plan for your experience.
-We have also compiled the following additional resources for you to peruse and make use of in ways that best fit your needs and personal circumstances.
+Outdoor adventures can sometimes be physically challenging and require a relatively high level of fitness.
+If you are interested in pushing yourself to try something new outdoors, that’s great!
+We have compiled the following additional resources for you to peruse and make use of in ways that best fit your needs and personal circumstances.

 - American Alpine Institute: Physical Conditioning for Mountaineering Expeditions